ianstormtaylor/slate/docs/guides/using-plugins.md

 }
 ```

 That's why plugins are awesome.
 They let you get really expressive while also making your codebase easier to manage.
-And since Slate is built with plugins as a primary consideration, using them is dead simple.
+And since Slate is built with plugins as a primary consideration, using them is dead simple!